akhil15126/LDNet/README.md

 ## Prerequisites

-Following are the libraries that need to be installed before you use the toolbox:
+Following are the libraries that need to be installed before running the code:

 ```
 numpy